Sailing at the 1980 Summer Olympics: 1980 Olympic boycott

 The boycott affected the medalists in most sailing events with a number of European and World champions not participating.
 In the Soiling, the Canadian World champion team of Glen Dexter, Andreas Josenhans and [Sandy McMillan] was absent.
 Some British athletes participated in the Games under a neutral flag, but the sailing federation chose to join the boycott.
 In several classes an alternative sailing event was organized by the boycotting nations, with the Flying Dutchman class having been held Luxembourg.
+Other significant countries that choose not to participate included the Australian team.